 Wakal River Basin Project

-Rajasthan, a region in north-west India, is the poorest and driest part of the country and is covered mainly by the Thar Desert.
-It experiences extreme temperatures, reaching up to 53°C in the summer, while the annual rainfall is very low, with less than 250 mm falling mainly between June and September.
-There is very little surface water as rain quickly infiltrates the land or evaporates.
+Rajasthan, a region in north-west India, is the poorest and driest part of the country.
+The Thar Desert dominates the region, which experiences extreme temperatures, reaching up to 53°C in the summer.
+The annual rainfall is very low, with less than 250 mm falling mainly during the monsoon season between June and September.
+There is very little surface water, as rain quickly infiltrates the land and evaporation rates are very high.

 What are the issues with water supply?